 - Allowable fonts: Arial (not Arial Narrow) at a font size 10 points are larger; or Times New Roman or Computer Modern family of fonts at 11 points or larger

 Nominations exceeding page limits or that do not follow these instructions will be returned without consideration.

 Fellowship Requirement of Acceptance

-At the end of the Fellowship, the Fellow will share with the donors, a research summary and thank-you note explaining how the fellowship transformed their studies and research.
-Send the summary and note to email@example.com thirty days after the Fellowship has ended.
+At the end of the fellowship, the fellow will share with the donors, a research summary and thank-you note explaining how the fellowship transformed their studies and research.
+Complete the survey at this link: https://www.science.oregonstate.edu/scholarship-survey thirty days after the Fellowship has ended.

 Additionally, the Fellow must adhere to University policies outlined in the acceptance letter.
 For more information on the guidelines and acceptance letters see the Graduate School Fellowship guidelines.